20538 - PREDICTIVE ANALYTICS FOR DATA DRIVEN DECISIONS MAKING

 |Continuous assessment||Partial exams||General exam|

-With the oral exam we test the technical knowledge of the students,with the assignment the ability to manage and to take advantages of the availability of data from a great variety of sources, using one of the machine learning software preferred by data scientists (Knime).
+With the written final exam we test the technical knowledge of the students,with the assignment the ability to manage and to take advantages of the availability of data from a great variety of sources, using one of the machine learning software preferred by data scientists (Knime).

 With the closed question we test the technical knowledge of the students, with the open questions the ability to interpret the results emerging from the application of the analytical software proposed in the course and to evaluate the quality of alternative machine learning models.